thalesvon/powershell-scripts/README.md

 # PowerShell Scripts

-PowerShell scripts for tedious sysadmin tasks
+PowerShell scripts for tedious sysadmin tasks.
+Specific documentation for each script is inside its folder.